 March, 21, 2013 This week Suzi and I attended Radio Days Europe and got to tour some different radio stations.
 A highlight of the sessions was the tour of Haus des Rundfunks, or Radio House.
 The Funkhaus was designed in 1929 in the Bauhaus style and went on-air in 1931.
 It claims to be the oldest purpose built radio station building in the world.
 The Funkhaus is the home of Radio Berlin and Brandenburg (RBB), which operates 6 radio services.
 While it was built as a national headquarters, right now it serves Berlin’s local public radio.
 The building is a … Continue reading Rundfunks Berlin

 March 3, 2013, Tbilisi, Georgia Historically travel has always been arduous.
 But for a brief period, for a certain social class, travel was glamorous.
 “Getting there is half the fun” Cunard crowed in mid-century ads.
 Flying, jet setting had a certain cache.
-Super Graphics from the airports in early 70’s had fashionable young people in shades and Italian designer cloths smiling as they walked to … Continue reading Travel from Sitka to Tbilisi.
+Super Graphics from the airports in early 70’s had fashionable young people in shades and Italian designer cloths smiling as they walked to planes.
+Today, at SeaTac there is the graphic of a cartoon character, sweating, lugging a suitcase, looking completely harried.
+It’s an honest, and funny, presentation of flying today and brought more than a few chuckles. … Continue reading Travel from Sitka to Tbilisi.

 November 10, 2009 Berlin, Germany Dear Friends, It was an attempt to recapture the past, to to relive some of the joy we felt in Berlin in 1990 when we watched bulldozers open streets closed for 28 years, to … Continue reading Berlin Wall Fall (Mauerfall) 20 Years Later

 This post shows two areas of Berlin and how they have changed over 45 years.
 In 1964 when the leader of our student tour told me that Potsdamer Platz has been the busiest intersection in Europe it was difficult to … Continue reading Berlin Contrasts

 After our 1990 trip I wrote a long letter.
 These segments are from Berlin.
 The pictures are scans from slides, some well faded over the years.
 Thursday, June 14, 1990 After lunch we crossed into East Germany.
 We were … Continue reading Berlin Wall Fall (Mauerfall)